bridgewire/hodor_picontroller/hardware_discrete/assembly.md

 to confirm that resistance is high (>1MOhm) between the "+" and "-" terminals on the "Device" side of the unit, and the resistance drops when the "System" side is powered and a logic high voltage is applied to the "C" terminal.

+## Arduino Setup

+* To program the Arduino (Uno R3) use the Arduino IDE to upload the sketch [`arduino/sketches/doorproto_v6_control`](arduino/sketches/doorproto_v6_control/doorproto_v6_control.ino) onto an Arduino Uno R3 or other compatible board.

+To test the programmed board one can do the following:

+* Connect D4 to +5V ("accept" input from the Raspberry Pi)
+* Ground D2 (the door button switch input line)

+In either case D5 should raise to +5V for five seconds and D2 should flash for the same period of time.

+## Raspberry Pi Setup

+To set up the Raspberry Pi please follow the instructions in the [Raspberry Pi Readme](docs/rpi_software/README.md) in the `docs/rpi_software` directory.

 ## Appendix